nordic-institute/X-Road/doc/Manuals/ig-cs_x-road_6_central_server_installation_guide.md

 `Data quality issues in the XXXXX database. ...`

-Before upgrading the packages from the current version to the target version first need to fix incorrect data in the postgreSQL database.
+Before upgrading the packages from the current version to the target version, incorrect data in the postgreSQL database needs to be fixed.

 For example, if the error message says: